The Verdict of Perugia: Plot

-One day later Vincente Petroscgalia cross examines Dr. Stefanoni, asking her about the hundreds of test results she did not provide to the defense, even though the court had ordered her to do so.
-The prosecutor interrupts, and after a heated argument the judge decides that the matter is not allowed to be discussed, which provokes the defense attorney to request a judicial disqualification of the judge for bias.
+One day later, Vincente Petroscgalia cross-examines Dr. Stefanoni, asking her about the hundreds of test results she did not provide to the defense, even though the court had ordered her to do so.
+The prosecutor interrupts, and after a heated argument, the judge decides that the matter is not allowed to be discussed, which provokes the defense attorney to request a judicial disqualification of the judge for bias.
 Nencini rejects the request.
-In the following, brutal questioning of Stefanoni, Petroscaglia is able to prove by confronting the witness with photos and police illustrations that the attribution of singular shoe and footprints to the defendants made by her office, were intentionally wrong, and that Stefanoni had testified falsely about it before.
-By using a formerly hidden report from her own lab, the defense is able to show, that Stefanoni lied under oath about Knox having left her footprints in the victim's blood, knowing that the footprints were left from showering as early as in 2007.
-An attempt to break the witness to confess the truth fails, when prosecutor Collodi intervenes.
+In the following brutal questioning of Stefanoni, Petroscaglia is able to prove by confronting the witness with photos and police illustrations that the attribution of a singular shoe and footprints to the defendants made by her office was intentionally wrong, and that Stefanoni had testified falsely about it before.
+By using a formerly hidden report from her own lab, the defense shows that Stefanoni lied under oath about Knox having left her footprints in the victim's blood, knowing that the footprints were left from showering as early as 2007.
+An attempt to break the witness to confess the truth fails when prosecutor Collodi intervenes.